orcunSarmis/Readme-Generator/Generated-README.md

   ## Usage

-  d
+  Clone the repo first and run the following command at the root of your project and answer the prompted questions: npm i

   ## Contributing

-  d
+  Ideas to improve this application are welcome: , email me please.

   ## Installation

   To install necessary dependencies, run the following command:
   ```
-  d
+  npm i
   ```
   ## Tests

   To run tests, run the following command:
   ```
-  d
+  npm test
   ```
   ## License

-   This project is licensed under the [GPL 3.0](https://choosealicense.com/licenses/gpl-3.0/) license.
+   This project is licensed under the [BSD 3](https://opensource.org/licenses/BSD-3-Clause) license.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at d.
-You can find more of my work at [john](https://github.com/john/).
+  If you have any questions about the repo, open an issue or contact me directly at yorcunsarmis@gmail.com.
+You can find more of my work at [orcunSarmis](https://github.com/orcunSarmis/).